 Director of the Institute of Criminology

-Law Faculty, University of Cambridge
+University of Cambridge

-Covering Letter -Lana Jeries-Loulou
+Sidgwick Avenue

+Cambridge CB3 9DA

+United Kingdom

+30 November 2021

-Dear Madam,
+Dear Professor Gelsthorpe,

-This letter is to applicate to Visiting Scholar position in the institute of Criminology, University of Cambridge.
-I am writing to express my interest in Post Doctorate position (visiting scholar) in the institute of Criminology at Cambridge university, as I believe that there is no better place to invest my academic career in criminology than the institute of Criminology at Cambridge University.
+Application: Postdoctoral visiting scholar, Institute of Criminology

+I am writing to express my interest in the above position and would kindly ask you to take the following information into account in considering my application, in addition to the other documents I am submitting.

-My involvement in research started in my undergraduate studies in the School of Social Work and Social Welfare at the Hebrew University of Jerusalem.
-I worked as a research assistant with Prof Khoury-Kassabri and Prof Attar-Schwartz.
-My interest and involvement in research intensified over the years, and I worked as a research coordinator in several studies, exploring school violence, youth delinquency, psychopathology, and compassion.
-In addition to my work in research, I conducted two research projects of my own.
-The first was my master’s thesis supervised by Prof Asher Ben-Arieh, in which I examined the “Relations between the Conception of Children's Rights, Religion and Religiosity among Arab Children in Israel”.
-Secondly, my passion for research led to my decision to complete my doctoral studies in the field of youth involvement in violence and delinquency.
-I have special interest in this topic not only as a researcher but also as a senior probation officer who has worked for almost ten years with young Arab delinquent detainees and prisoners of both genders.
+My involvement in research started during my undergraduate studies in the School of Social Work and Social Welfare at the Hebrew University of Jerusalem, when I worked as a research assistant to Professors Mona Khoury-Kassabri and Shalhevet Attar-Schwartz.
+As my interest in research intensified, I worked as a research coordinator on several studies exploring school-based violence, youth delinquency, psychopathology, and issues of compassion.
+In addition to this, I conducted two research projects of my own.
+The first was my master’s thesis, supervised by Prof Asher Ben-Arieh, entitled: “Relations between the Conception of Children’s Rights, Religion, and Religiosity among Arab Children in Israel.”
+My passion for research in this area led me to pursue my doctoral studies in the field of youth involvement in violence and delinquency.
+I have a special interest in this topic not only as a researcher, but also as a senior probation officer who has worked for almost 10 years with young Arab delinquent detainees and prisoners of both genders.

-The proposed research will be mentored by Prof Maria Ttofi, a leading researcher in the field of criminology, and youth delinquency and violence in particular.
-Working with her will offer the opportunity of learning from her rich empirical and theoretical knowledge.
-Prof Ttofi is also an international expert on systematic review analysis.
-This unique expertise will provide me the tools and skills to conduct systematic reviews in my own research work.
+The proposed research would be mentored by Associate Professor Maria Ttofi, who has agreed to do so and whose guidance, given her prestigious research in the field of criminology, particularly youth delinquency and violence, would be invaluable to me.
+Working with her would allow me the opportunity to learn from her rich empirical and theoretical knowledge, along with her internationally ranked and unique expertise in systematic review analysis.

-Post doctorate position is essential for my academic development and will help in my transition to work independently as a researcher in the Institute of Criminology at Cambridge University as part of my postdoctoral studies.
-The Institute of Criminology is a leading research centre for criminological research, offering me a great opportunity to collaborate with fellow researchers during my post-doctoral research.
-Joining the Institute will also amplify my engagement in the field of juvenile delinquency and violence in general by attending faculty seminars and workshops, and participating in relevant conferences at the Institute, the Centre for Community, Gender, and Social Justice, and the Cambridge Violence Research Centre.
+A postdoctoral position at the Institute of Criminology, acknowledged as a world-leading research centre, would be invaluable for my academic development and a great opportunity to collaborate with fellow researchers.
+Joining the Institute would also greatly enhance my ability to engage in the field of juvenile delinquency and violence generally through attending faculty seminars and workshops and participating in relevant conferences at the Institute, the Centre for Community, Gender and Social Justice, and the Cambridge Violence Research Centre.

-I am available to start the visiting scholar position from 1 October 2022 until for period of 12 month.
-Thank you very much for your time and consideration, and I look forward to hearing from you soon.
+I believe that there is no better place to enhance my academic career in criminology than at the Institute of Criminology at the University of Cambridge.
+Please note that I am available to start the visiting scholar position from 1 October 2022 for a period of 12 months.
+Finally, may I thank you very much for considering my application and I hope to hear from you soon.

-Sincerely,
+Yours faithfully,

-Lana
+Lana Jerries-Loulou